WEC-Sim/WEC-Sim/source/tutorials.rst

 Oscillating Surge WEC (OSWEC)
 ----------------------------------
 This section describes the application of the WEC-Sim code to model the Oscillating Surge WEC (OSWEC).
-This example application is provided in the WEC-Sim code release in the ``$WECSIM/tutorials`` directory.
+The `OSWEC tutorial <https://github.com/WEC-Sim/WEC-Sim/tree/master/tutorials/OSWEC>`_ is provided in the WEC-Sim code release in the ``$WECSIM/tutorials/OSWEC`` directory.

-Device Geometry
+OSWEC Device Geometry
 ^^^^^^^^^^^^^^^^^^^^^^^
 The OSWEC was selected because its design is fundamentally different from the RM3.
 This is critical because WECs span an extensive design space, and it is important to model devices in WEC-Sim that operate under different principles.
 The OSWEC is fixed to the ground and has a flap that is connected through a hinge to the base that restricts the flap in order to pitch about the hinge.
 The full-scale dimensions of the OSWEC and the mass properties are shown in the figure and table below.